quat1024/super-decaying-simulator-2022/README.md

 * The criterion ID is `super-decaying-simulator-2022:generated_mana`, instead of `botania_tweaks:flower_generated_mana` and `botania_tweaks:total_generated_mana`.
 * Total mana and per-flower mana use the same advancement criterion.
-* The criterion parameters (`flower` and `pools`) are the same.
+* The criterion conditions (`flower` and `pools`) are the same as in Botania Tweaks.
-* `mana` field is available, instead of just `pools`.
+* A `mana` field is available, instead of just `pools`.

 # I'm a modder writing a Botania addon, and I would like to add compat with my flowers.
 What should I do?

 I tried to provide an event for this so you could implement it in a Forgey way on your end, but god i hate Forge's red tape lol.
 I can't fire the event on the dang event bus, and I fear mod construction is too early for inter-mod stuff but creating the config file in common setup is too late.
-If you know how to do it, get in touch.
+Maybe IMC?
+I dunno??
+If you know how to do it cleanly, get in touch lol

 For now, patch the tail of `SuperDecayingSimulator2022#registerGeneratingFlowers` using Mixin or ASM or whatever.
 Create new `GeneratingFlowerType` instances and hand them off to the `Consumer`.
 You must provide:

-* a name, to be used in the config file
+* a name, to be used in the config file,
-* an `IItemProvider` (block or item), used as the icon in the stats GUI
+* an `IItemProvider` (block or item), used as the icon in the stats GUI,
 * the `TileEntityType`(s) that belong to your flower.
   * Usually there will be only one `TileEntityType` per flower, but hey, if you added a petite version of your generating flower for some reason, who am I to judge.
-* Call `.passive()` if your flower is already a passive flower.
+* Call `.passive()` if your flower is already a passive flower like the Hydroangeas.